Allenpai1/RecAlpaca/README.md

 ## Overview

 The RecAlpaca model is a result of fine-tuning a 7B Alpaca model [1] using a dataset consisting of 13k examples of instruction recommendations.
 These recommendations were generated following the approach described in a research paper referred to as Self-Instruct [2].
-The weights of RecAlpaca can be found in HuggingFace Hub with [model card](https://huggingface.co/Allenpai/AlpacaLoraRec).
+The weights of RecAlpaca can be found in HuggingFace Hub with model card (Anonymous Setting Update after Publication).

 [1]: Alpaca: Stanford Alpaca: An Instruction-following LLaMA model.
 Rohan Taori and Ishaan Gulrajani and Tianyi Zhang and Yann Dubois and Xuechen Li and Carlos Guestrin and Percy Liang and Tatsunori B. Hashimoto. https://github.com/tatsu-lab/stanford_alpaca